OCR-D/spec/page.md

 ## Consistency of text results on different levels

-Since text results can be defined on different levels and those levels can be nested, text results information is redundant.
+Since text results can be defined on different levels and those levels can be nested, text results information can be redundant.
 To avoid inconsistencies, the following assertions must be true:

   1. text of `<pg:Word>` must be equal to the text of all `<pg:Glyph>`